robacarp/nemucod_decrypt/README.md

 Decrypting example_file.png.crypted...OK
 ```

+## Finding an unencrypted file

+Assuming your hard drive is encrypted, how do you go about finding an unencrypted version of one of your files?
+How do you know it's the right one?

+Start here, and put your detective hat on:

+- **Stock files, such as sample pictures or documents that came with the operating system**: If one of them has been encrypted, find the same file on another computer or on the internet.
+- **Files recently downloaded from the internet**: look through your downloads directory for images or recently downloaded from the internet.
+Find the same file on the internet again.
+- **Backups**: Check your backups...you do have some backups, right?
+Ok.
+Did you ever copy a file to a thumb drive?
+Or send one over email?
+Unfortuately printing a file probably won't help.

+### How do you know you've got the right file?

+- Check the size, in bytes.
+Both the crypted and uncrypted file should match exactly.

 ## Background

 A ransomware dubbed Nemucod or DECRYPT.txt rapidly encrypts files using a weak XOR encryption.
 Without the key, it is still difficult to recover the ransomed data.
 However, the XOR encryption key is easily derived by comparing a known good file to its encrypted counterpart.
 I read about the encryption technique and the possibility of deriving a key and decrypting files manually sounded like a great learning experience, so here it is.